40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $232-$286

-One of the most iconic Colorado elopement locations because of it’s picturesque scenery.
+Why couples love it: This is one of the most iconic and recognizable Colorado wedding locations because of it’s picturesque scenery.
 This location is especially brilliant at sunrise when the warm sunlight hits the red mountains.
-Wedding reservations for Maroon Bells Amphitheater can be made up to one year in advance, but be advised that they sell out very quickly so be ready if you have a particular date in mind!
 This site can accommodate up to 50 people.

 Accessibility: Road to Maroon Bells is typically open late-May through early-October.
 Winter access by foot or snow-mobile permitted.